adiag321/Python-Automation-Toolkit/Clean_my_Mac/README.md

 ./mac_cleanup.sh
 ```

-The script prints `df -h /` before and after, logs each path it cleans, and
+The script prints `df -h /` before and after, and logs each path it cleans
+with the space it freed (e.g. `cleaned: ~/Library/Caches/Foo (freed 42M)`),
-finishes with a summary.
-No confirmation prompt is built in — review the
+plus a running grand total.
+No confirmation prompt is built into the default
-table above (or the script itself) before running, since everything it
+cache/log cleanup — review the table above (or the script itself) before
-touches is deleted immediately.
+running, since everything it touches is deleted immediately.

+Every run's full output is also saved to a timestamped log file at
+`~/Library/Application Support/mac_cleanup/logs/run-<timestamp>.log`, so you
+can look back at exactly what a past run deleted.
+(It's intentionally not
+under `~/Library/Logs` — that directory itself is one of the things the
+cache-clean step empties.)

 Re-run any time to reclaim space; all cleaned data regenerates automatically
 the next time the relevant app launches.